Sweetfeed – “Highway of Hearts”

 By Jay Armstrong

 What a relief!
 Not for Justin Smith stepping into the spotlight as Sweetfeed—that certainly is cool and many of us find ourselves rejoicing with a softly whispered, deeply felt, “FINALLY” but I say thank you simply for the fact that it does not suck.
 Whatever talent I am lacking, life has doubly made up for in luck.
 Nothing proves it more than being part of a circle where Smith is in the fold of friends whose common thread is great people passionate about experiencing life as the journey.
 Each person humbly creating phenomenal art of every type.
 Generally speaking, great artists stand out by how everything they touch is gold.
 They are philosophers whose wide-eyed contemplations allow them to understand how to translate their minds through their hands.
 You feel it in their presence.
-From his Rolland Hazzard days all the way through The Reputations; Smith has grown as a bass player, shown huge sparks of possibilities with his songwriting, but as Springsteen said, “it’s a bit of a walk” going from being great on stage to being center stage.
-Most friends, even those in bands I would recommend you check out any night of the week, put out albums whose best compliment could be said they are forgettably brave.
-I could not count the number of times my heart broke staring at a blank screen not able to find an angle good enough to skate around what is lacking in typing out something positive.
-It took me two weeks to play the first Sweetfeed single, “Picture of My Heart,” only to be hit with the force of spiritual rebirth which comes as one realizes how out of place their doubts were when acknowledging foolishness in the wake of such monumental perfection.
+From his Rolland Hazzard days all the way through The Reputations; Smith has grown as a bass player, showing huge sparks of possibilities with his songwriting along the way.
+But as Springsteen said, “it’s a bit of a walk” going from being great on stage to being center stage.
+Most friends—even those in bands I would recommend you check out any night of the week—put out albums whose best compliment could be said they are forgettably brave.
+My heart has broke to often staring at a blank screen not able to find an angle good enough to skate around what is lacking in typing out something positive.
+Fearing heartbreak once more, it took me two weeks to play the first Sweetfeed single, “Picture of My Heart,” only to be hit with the force of spiritual rebirth which comes as one realizes how out of place their doubts were when acknowledging foolishness in the wake of such monumental perfection.